Chief characters in Britain's Brexit saga

 Michel Barnier

-The EU's chief Brexit negotiator has been ever present in the process since Britain voted to leave the bloc, heading Brussels's team in the first phase of divorce talks.
+Michel Barnier, the EU's chief Brexit negotiator, has been ever present in the process since Britain voted to leave the bloc, heading Brussels' team in the first phase of divorce talks.

 The former French minister and veteran politician has been commended across Europe for his handling of the tricky and high-profile task and for keeping the other 27 members united behind his strategy.